daveharmswebdev/ts-prisma-jest/Docs/4-Integration-Testing.md

   });
 });
 ```

+Unlike unit testing there is no mocking.
+We are literally importing and using the app file.

 ## Plan
 We are going to call the actors route and test that we get the expected response.